mojaloop/product-council/Mojaloop Features/invariants.md

         tampering.
 2. Secure Messages: JSON message content is cryptographically signed according to the JWS specification.
-    -   Ensures recipients that messages were sent by the party which purported to send them and that provenance can not be repudiated by the sender.
+    -   Assures recipients that messages were sent by the party which purported to send them, and that provenance cannot be repudiated by the sender.
 3. Secure Terms of Transfer: Interledger Protocol (ILP) between Payer and Payee participants.